Charan's Public School, Ulsoor, Bengaluru

 Charan's Public School is a co-educational school in Ulsoor, Bangalore, Karnataka, India.
 It was founded in 1990.
 It offers Karnataka State Board Syllabus with languages, Kannada, Sanskrit, English as an optional language.

 Charan's Public School received an award from the government of Karnataka for scoring 100% in SSLC 2013.
 The school has successfully secured many prizes and awards in sports, Olympiad, singing, and dance competitions.

+Charan's Public School is a part of Charans Institutions which is a group of schools under the same school name.
+Another prominent school part of Charans Institutions is Charan's PU College, Ulsoor, Bangalore.

 This school also has lovingly environment, with wooden benches and strong concrete walls, with a big Blackboard.
+The school includes dedicated room for Science, and Computers, With an Audio & Video room and a Library as well.

 Houses

 The house system is a feature common to public schools in India.
 The four houses of the Charan's Public School are: